jhpce-jhu/jhpce_mkdocs/docs/slurm/whenstart.md

 In addition to the main scheduling cycle, where jobs are run in the order of priority and availability of resources, all jobs are also considered for "backfill".
 Backfill is a mechanism which will let jobs with lower priority score start before high priority jobs if they can fit in around them.
 For example, if a higher priority job needs 30 cores and it will have to wait 20 hours for those resources to be available, if a lower priority job only needs a couple cores for an hour, Slurm will run that shorter job in the meantime.
 This GREATLY enhances utilization of the cluster.

-For this reason, it is important to request accurate walltime limits for your jobs.
+For this reason, **it is important to request accurate walltime limits for your jobs**.
 If your job only requires 2 hours to run, but you request 24 hours, the likelihood that your job will be backfilled is greatly lowered.